 KEY RATING DRIVERS

+Inadequate Liquidity: Smartfren plans to cover the cash shortfall in 2015 by issuing mandatory convertible bonds (MCB).
+The company still has not utilised IDR3trn (USD214m) of its IDR9trn MCB series II.
 Fitch does not give credit for future MCB injections despite its successful issuances in the past.
 This is due to the uncertainty that stems from Smartfren's low equity value and the inability to assess the willingness and ability of the MCB investors to continue funding the company.
-So far the company has managed to issue IDR4.7trn of MCB I and IDR6.6trn of MCB II.

-Fitch's key assumptions within the rating case for Smartfren include:
+Fitch's key assumptions within our rating case for the issuer include:

 Positive: Future developments that may, individually or collectively, lead to positive rating action include:

--The company's ability to fund its operations without any reliance on further MCB issuance
+-The company's ability to fund its operations without any reliance on further issuance of mandatory convertible bonds

 Negative: Future developments that may, individually or collectively, lead to negative rating include:

--Weakening liquidity or operating performance such that the company's ability to meet obligations appears unlikely
+- Liquidity or operating performance deteriorates such that the company appears unlikely to be able to meet obligations